 They say you can’t hear the killing.
 It’s a silent death.
 If you hear the explosion you’re still alive—this time.
 But what about the next one to drop?
 Early on in Gravity’s Rainbow, the mad neurologist Doctor Spectro explains, “Imagine a missile one hears approaching only after it explodes.
 The blast of the rocket, falling faster than sound—then growing out of it the roar of its own fall, catching up to what’s already death and burning. . .
 A ghost in the sky.”
 The virus is like this ghost in the sky, a silent passing.
 You don’t know until afterward, once the coughing starts, the fever begins, exploding after you’ve already been hit, catching up to what’s already death and burning.
 The rainbow is the pandemic’s trajectory, the curve under which comes life or death.

-The English statistician Roger Mexico and super servicewoman Jessica Swanlake lie awake under the threat of this rainbow, snuggled up in bed, their affair in hiding, hearing a rocket strike close by, “the casement window blown inward, rebounding with a wood squeak to slam again as all the house still shudders.”
+The English statistician Roger Mexico and servicewoman Jessica Swanlake lie awake under the threat of this rainbow, snuggled up in bed, their affair in hiding, hearing a rocket strike close by.
 Their hearts pound.
 Will the invisible death train spare them?
 My wife and I have wondered likewise these past months, lying awake in bed, in quarantine, our hearts pounding.
-Outside, the traffic has stopped; all is quiet, rather eerie.
-We talk about the day’s news—the bad news, the numbers, our fears, what will happen tomorrow, another day having passed.
-After a while, we stop talking, just listen together in the silence.
-Her breathing slows, calms, and suddenly I realise she’s asleep.
-My nightly commune with Pynchon resumes.
+Outside, the traffic stopped.
+We talked about the day’s news—the bad news, the numbers, our fears, what will happen tomorrow, another day having passed.
+After a while, we stopped talking, just listened together in the silence.

 The Zone unsettles in war’s aftermath.
 Perhaps it is unsettling because, as we ease lockdown, it mirrors our own disarray and chaos.
 We bury the dead while convincing ourselves the worst is over.
 A crisis of truth-telling, a battlefield of unknowns and imponderables, of information blockage.
 Science versus anti-science.
 Public health paling beside private gain.
 In our Zone, free-floating anguish prevails.